Time 100: The Most Important People of the Century: Controversies

 It was debated whether Adolf Hitler, responsible for World War II and the Holocaust, and Benito Mussolini for the Second Italo-Ethiopian War, should have been made Persons of the Century for their influence in politics.

 The argument was based on Times explicit criterion that the persons chosen should have the greatest impact on this century, for better or worse.
 In the same 31 December 1999 issue of Time, essayist Nancy Gibbs addressed the topic with the article The Necessary Evil?
 In the article, she argues that Hitler and Mussolini "were simply the latest in a long line of murderous figures, stretching back to before Genghis Khan.
-The only difference was technology: Both Hitler and Mussolini went about their cynical carnage with all the efficiency that modern industry had perfected" and present several rhetorical questions such as "Evil may be a powerful force, a seductive idea, but is it more powerful than genius, creativity, courage or generosity?"
+The only difference was technology: Both Hitler and Mussolini went about their cynical carnage with all the efficiency that modern industry had perfected" and present several rhetorical questions such as "Evil may be a powerful force, a seductive idea, but is it more powerful than genius, creativity, courage or generosity?".

 Criticisms

 The list of the top 20 Artists and Entertainers, in particular, was criticized for not including Elvis Presley, a decision that Time magazine representative Bruce Handy initially defended in the following way:

 One of the most important, innovative things about rock is the whole notion of songwriters singing their own works, of the immediacy of expression.
 Since Elvis didn't write his own material, unlike The Beatles or Bob Dylan or Robert Johnson, who's also someone who could have been included, maybe that cut against him… I think the Beatles pushed the envelope a lot further.
 Elvis' most original recordings were his first.
 The Beatles started out as imitators, then continued to grow throughout their years together.

-Handy was also asked to defend Time's decision to include the fictional character Bart Simpson from The Simpsons television series among the 100 most influential people of the 20th century, and he did so as follows:
+Handy also defended Time's decision to include the fictional character Bart Simpson from The Simpsons television series among the 100 most influential people of the 20th century, and he did so as follows:

 I don't see how you can look at this century and not include cartoons.
 They're one of our great contributions, along with jazz and film.
 (I know, I know.
 The movies were a 19th-century invention.
 But we 20th century folks really put them to good use.)… To some extent, too, we wanted people who also represented important 20th century trends or developments.
 That would help account for the Barts and Oprahs...
 What Bart, or really the Simpsons, have done is merge social satire with popular animation in a way that hasn't really been done before.